sunfit/jest-summary-reporter/README.md

 # Jest summarizing reporter

 Custom reporter for Jest that only prints the summary of the test run.
-With `diffs` option, also prints the default error messages aka diffs before the summary [example](#withDiffsExmaple).
+With `diffs` option, also prints the default error messages aka diffs [before the summary](#withDiffsExmaple).

 [![jestsummaryreporternodiffssmall](https://user-images.githubusercontent.com/46559896/50974595-455fe900-14f4-11e9-8a5b-c69d367926d5.png)](https://user-images.githubusercontent.com/46559896/50974595-455fe900-14f4-11e9-8a5b-c69d367926d5.png)